maestrow/kb_it/git/recipes.md

 git remote add origin git@github.com:user/repo.git git push -u origin master

-…or push an existing repository from the command line git remote add origin git@github.com:user/repo.git git push -u origin master
+...or push an existing repository from the command line git remote add origin git@github.com:user/repo.git git push -u origin master
-…or import code from another repository
+...or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

 ### Show remote